xVapure/smbtheme/README.md

 # SMBtheme
 A Super Mario Bros theme for BetterDiscord!
+Here's an [example](https://github.com/xVapure/smbtheme/blob/main/example.png)

 **HOW TO INSTALL?**